-We are evaluating the next clinical development steps for various early-stage clinical product candidates (prior to Phase 3).
-The regulatory approval processes of the FDA and comparable foreign authorities are lengthy, time consuming, costly, and inherently unpredictable, especially for early-stage product candidates.
-The time required to obtain approval for early-stage product candidates from the FDA and comparable foreign authorities is unpredictable but typically takes many years, involves significant expenditures, and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
-In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
-Our early-stage product candidates will require substantial additional preclinical and clinical development before we will be able to submit an application to the FDA, if at all.
-Accordingly, we cannot provide assurance that we will be able to seek or obtain regulatory approval for any of our early-stage product candidates.
+We are only developing sofpironium bromide at this time.
+From time to time, we may evaluate the potential clinical development of various clinical stage product candidates that become available for partnering.
+The regulatory approval processes of the FDA and comparable foreign regulatory authorities are lengthy, time consuming, and costly, and inherently unpredictable, especially for early-stage product candidates.
+Government policies, regulations, or the type and amount of clinical data necessary to gain approval for pharmaceutical assets may change during the course of a product candidate's clinical development, and most product candidates never make it entirely through approval.
+Accordingly, we cannot provide assurance that we will acquire and/or develop any other clinical-stage product candidates, or if we do, that we would be able to seek or obtain regulatory approval for any such product candidates.